The Org Chart Changed. The Gossip Didn't.

 Restructuring can redraw the lines.
 It rarely resets the culture underneath them.

-When teams resist new leadership, the problem often isn't the change itself, it's the absence of the leader who can anchor it.
+When teams resist new leadership, the problem often isn't the change itself.
+It's the absence of the leader who can anchor it.
 Without consistent presence, old patterns reassert themselves.
 Gossip replaces conversation.
 Cliques fill the vacuum left by unclear authority.
 Passive resistance becomes the default response to ambiguity.

 Distance creates drift.
 Teams interpret silence as permission to preserve what was.
 The harder a leader tries to delegate through an ill-equipped manager, the more the culture reverts.